{{ result.summaryTitle }}

 Default route

-A route flag that treats the gateway as directly reachable through the interface.
+A route flag that treats the gateway as directly reachable even when it is outside the entered subnet.

 Route table